 “This property is going to change, and a lot of us are not happy about it,” she said.
 “But it can change for good.
 Affordable housing can help a lot of people.

-Cherryvale Road annexation stirs floodplain debate for council
+Cherryvale Road annexation stirs floodplain debate

 The other annexation Tuesday night, 1179 Cherryvale Road, was more bitter than sweet for some.
 The 1.04 acres is home to Scott Mason Raney and Min Sheng, who live in a 5,792-square-foot house.
 Their annexation plans stirred concern among neighbors that a structure might be built or moved to the back of the property, on what they referred to as the meadow.